Aaltuj/octoprint-docker-setup/README.md

 2. run `docker-compose up -d` once in the clone repo location

 you should now have a working Octoprint with webcam support.
-Don't forget to update the usb devices and webcam locations if necessary
+Don't forget to update the usb devices and webcam locations when necessary

 > TESTED ON A RASPBERRY PI 2 B with Ubuntu server